Most WSOP Bracelets: All-Time Leaders & Records

 Hellmuth looks untouchable at the top for now, but Phil Ivey is officially chasing.

-Michael Mizrachi made one of the greatest single-series runs ever recorded.
-Benny Glaser may be the next player to hit double digits.
-And the 7-bracelet tier is the strongest in WSOP history.
+The 9-bracelet tier is the real headline of 2026.
+Michael Mizrachi, Shaun Deeb, and Benny Glaser have all pulled level with Johnny Moss, the man who won it all back in 1970.
+Glaser may be the next player to hit double digits.
+And the 7-bracelet tier is still the strongest in WSOP history.

-The golden age of the bracelet race isn’t in the past.
-It’s happening right now.
+The golden age of the bracelet race is not in the past.
+It is happening right now.

 Play at the Official WSOP Partner – GGPoker